 In this one-of-a-kind book, certified meditation and mindfulness instructor Cynthia Kane has taken the four elements of right speech and developed them into a modern practice based on mindful listening, mindful speech, and mindful silence.

-Beginning with an illuminating self-test to assess your current communication style (take an abridged version for free now!), this book will take you through the author’s own five-step practice that is designed to help you:
+Beginning with an illuminating self-test to assess your current communication style, this book will take you through the author’s own five-step practice that is designed to help you:

 - Listen to yourself (your internal and external words)